SeaweedbrainCY/zero-totp-docs/zero-totp-docs/content/v1.8/self-host/customization.md

 - Field: `features.google_drive_backup.client_secret_file_path`
     - Type: `string`
     - Default: `""`
     - Description: The path to the client secret file used to authenticate with Google Drive.
 This file must be in JSON format and contain the OAuth credentials.
-See https://developers.google.com/identity/protocols/oauth2 for more information.
+See the [How to configure Google Drive automatic backup](../admin/google_drive_backup/) for more information.

 ### Automatic backup configuration